 Skip to content

 In 2008, the Network of Alcohol and Drug Agencies (NADA) commenced implementation of its Drug and alcohol and mental health information management (DAMH) project.
+The goal of this project was to improve the way outcomes of care are measured in non government drug and alcohol organisations in NSW, with a particular focus on co-occurring disorders and mental health outcomes in drug and alcohol services.
 The four year project, funded by NSW Health as part of the New direction in mental health strategy, aimed to deliver:

 The outcomes of the initial phases of the project resulted in improvements to the program which is now called the Client outcomes management system (COMS).

 Abstract adapted from Network of Alcohol and Drug Agencies